natfarleydev/prd-markdown/markdown/ultimateCombat/ultimateCombatCombat.markdown

 **Range and Penetration**: Armor, whether manufactured or natural, provides little protection against the force of a bullet at short range.

 *Early Firearms*: When firing an early firearm, the attack resolves against the target's touch AC when the target is within the first range increment of the weapon, but this type of attack is not considered a touch attack for the purposes of feats and abilities such as [Deadly Aim].
-At higher range increments, the attack resolves normally, including taking the normal cumulative –2 penalty for each full range increment.
+At higher range increments, the attack resolves normally, including taking the normal cumulative -2 penalty for each full range increment.
 Unlike other projectile weapons, early firearms have a maximum range of five range increments.

-\

 *Advanced Firearms*: Advanced firearms resolve their attacks against touch AC when the target is within the first five range increments, but this type of attack is not considered a touch attack for the purposes of feats such as [Deadly Aim].
-At higher range increments, the attack resolves normally, including taking the normal cumulative –2 penalty for each full-range increment.
+At higher range increments, the attack resolves normally, including taking the normal cumulative -2 penalty for each full-range increment.
 Advanced firearms have a maximum range of 10 range increments.

 **Loading a Firearm**: You need at least one hand free to load one-handed and two-handed firearms.
-In the case of two-handed firearms, you hold the weapon in one hand and load it with the other—you only need to hold it in two hands to aim and shoot the firearm.
+In the case of two-handed firearms, you hold the weapon in one hand and load it with the other-you only need to hold it in two hands to aim and shoot the firearm.
 Loading siege firearms requires both hands, and one hand usually manipulates a large ramrod (which can be wielded as a club in combat).

 The [Rapid Reload]) feat reduces the time required to load one-handed and two-handed firearms, but this feat does not reduce the time it takes to load siege firearms.